7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Get The Best Price

-Main features include a solid spruce top, mahogany back and sides, a nato neck with a 20-fret rosewood fingerboard, and a classy fully bound body and fretboard.
-It certainly looks like a guitar which should cost far more than it does.
+The main features include a solid spruce top, mahogany back and sides, a nato neck with a 20-fret rosewood fingerboard, and a classy, fully bound body and fretboard.
+It certainly looks like a guitar that should cost far more than it does.

 Purchasing a Yamaha guitar will also give you access to their Play Port iOS and Android application.
 This app is a great tool for new players, providing tips, lessons, and videos aimed at beginners.
 It even includes an in-built tuner so that you can tune your new FG820L via your phone’s microphone.

-Unfortunately, we still don’t get a gig bag bundled here, so make sure to check out the accessories section of this series of guides for some top suggestions.
+Unfortunately, we still don’t get a gig bag bundled here, so make sure to check out the accessories section (link below) of this series of guides for some top suggestions.

 Check out the excellent overview and demonstration video below to hear the Yamaha in action.